Beekeeper: Commercial beekeepers

 Commercial beekeepers control hundreds or thousands of colonies of bees.
 The most extensive own and operate up to 50,000 colonies of bees, and they produce millions of pounds of honey.
-The first major commercial beekeeper was Petro Prokopovych from Ukraine, operating 6600 colonies in the early 19th century.
-Moses Quinby was the first commercial beekeeper in the US, with 1200 colonies by the 1840s.
+The first major commercial beekeeper was Petro Prokopovych from Ukraine, operating 6,600 colonies in the early 19th century.
+Moses Quinby was the first commercial beekeeper in the US, with 1,200 colonies by the 1840s.
 Later (1960s-1970s), Jim Powers of Idaho, USA, had 30,000 honey producing hives.
-Miel Carlota operated by partners Arturo Wulfrath and Juan Speck of Mexico operated at least 50,000 hives of honey bees from 1920 to 1960.
+Miel Carlota, managed by partners Arturo Wulfrath and Juan Speck of Mexico, operated at least 50,000 hives of honey bees from 1920 to 1960.
 Today, Adee Honey Farm in South Dakota, USA, (80,000 colonies) and Comvita in New Zealand (30,000+ colonies) are among the world's largest beekeeping enterprises.
-Worldwide, commercial beekeepers number about 5% of the individuals with bees but produce about 60% of the world's honey crop.
+Worldwide, commercial beekeepers number about 5% of the individuals with bees, but produce around 60% of the world's honey crop.

-Commercial beekeeping is on the rise, especially in high-value markets such as pollination in North America and honey production (especially Manuka honey) in New Zealand.
+Commercial beekeeping is on the rise, especially in high-value markets such as pollination in North America and honey production (particularly Manuka honey) in New Zealand.

+Equipment

+Beekeepers wear protective suits to prevent injuries while working with the hives.
+Covering beekeepers from head to toe, the material, gloves, and veil contribute to the protection of the beekeeper.